Pub. KS-1216 Business Tax Application

 Contractors.
 Contractors who pay sales or use tax on their materials and supplies and who work exclusively on residential property generally do not need a sales tax number.
 Contractors who perform work on commercial property or on both commercial and residential property, and contractor/retailers who maintain an inventory of materials that they sell at retail without installing, must obtain a Kansas sales tax number in order to report the tax collected on taxable services and over-the-counter sales.

-• Retailers’ Compensating Use Tax.
+- Retailers’ Compensating Use Tax.
 Out-of-state vendor selling tangible personal property to Kansas customers.

 Out-of-state retailers of tangible personal property generally must collect and remit the state and local Retailers’ Compensating Use Tax from their Kansas customers.
-The rate of tax due is equal to the state and local sales tax rate in effect where the Kansas customer takes delivery of the merchandise.
+The rate of tax due is equal to the state and local sales tax rate in effect where the Kansas customer takes delivery of the merchandise. - Consumers’ Compensating Use Tax.
+Purchase of tangible personal property from outside Kansas for use, storage or consumption in Kansas on which a sales tax equal to the state and local sales tax rate in effect where the Kansas buyer takes delivery has not been paid.

 Individuals and businesses who buy goods from outside Kansas for their consumption, use or storage (not resale) may be subject to a compensating use tax.
 Imposed since 1937, Kansas consumers must pay this state and local use tax when buying items from online retailers, catalogs, mail-order businesses and other retailers if no sales tax is charged, or if the sales tax paid is less than the combined state and local Kansas tax rate in effect where the Kansas buyer takes delivery.
-If the sales tax paid in the other state is less than Kansas combined rate, the Kansas use tax is the difference between the two rates.
+If the sales tax paid in the other state is less than Kansas combined rate, the Kansas use tax is the difference between the two rates. - Withholding Tax.
+Deducted from wages, taxable non-wage payments and distributions by employers and payers.

 You must withhold Kansas tax if the recipient is a resident of Kansas, performing services inside or outside of Kansas or receiving other taxable payments on which federal withholding is required; OR a nonresident of Kansas, performing services in Kansas.
-If federal income tax withholding is required on a payment, Kansas withholding is also required.
+If federal income tax withholding is required on a payment, Kansas withholding is also required. - Transient Guest Tax.
+Engaged in the rental of sleeping rooms at a hotel, motel or through an accomodations broker.

 Some Kansas cities and counties impose a transient guest tax (in addition to the sales tax) on the rental of rooms, lodgings, or other sleeping accommodations.
 A hotel, motel, tourist court, or any other establishment renting out at least three sleeping rooms within a city or county that has imposed a transient guest tax must collect and remit this tax on it’s room rentals.

-Accommodation brokers must also collect any applicable transient guest tax when renting out at least two sleeping rooms.
+Accommodation brokers must also collect any applicable transient guest tax when renting out at least two sleeping rooms. - Tire Excise Tax.
+Engaged in the retail sale of new tires or new vehicles.

 A tire excise tax of 25 cents per tire is due on new tires sold for vehicles authorized or allowed to operate on public streets and highways.
 New tires include the tires on a new vehicle sold for the first time.
-Used, recapped, and retreaded tires are not subject to the tire excise tax.
+Used, recapped, and retreaded tires are not subject to the tire excise tax. - Vehicle Rental Excise Tax.
+Engaged in the rental of motor vehicles.

 Kansas imposes a 3.5% vehicle rental excise tax on the rental or lease of a motor vehicle not exceeding 28 consecutive days.
-This excise tax is in addition to the state and local retailers’ sales tax.
+This excise tax is in addition to the state and local retailers’ sales tax. - Dry Cleaning Environmental Surcharge.
+Engaged in the laundering and dry cleaning of garments and household fabrics.

 The dry cleaning environmental surcharge is 2.5% of the gross receipts received from dry cleaning or laundering services.
 The surcharge is in addition to the state and local retailers’ sales tax.
-A fee is also imposed on the sale of dry cleaning solvents (chlorinated and petroleum-based) by solvent distributors.
+A fee is also imposed on the sale of dry cleaning solvents (chlorinated and petroleum-based) by solvent distributors. - Liquor Enforcement Tax.
+Engaged in the sale of alcoholic liquor for consumption off the premises.

 If selling other goods and services other than alcohol and CMB, the business must register for and collect Retailers’ Sales Tax.

 CMB retailers may also sell beer not more than 6% alcohol by volume in addition to CMB.
 These CMB retailers will collect the applicable state and local sales tax on the sale of both CMB and beer.
-For additional information see Notice 18-04.
+For additional information see Notice 18-04. - Liquor Drink Tax.
+Engaged in the retail sale of alcoholic liquor for consumption on the premises.

 Kansas imposes a 10% liquor drink tax on the sale of drinks containing alcoholic liquor by clubs, caterers, or drinking establishments.
-A club, caterer, or drinking establishment (including farm wineries, microbreweries, microdistilleries or peoducers selling to customers for on-premises consumption if they possess a club or drinking establishment license) must also:
+A club, caterer, or drinking establishment (including farm wineries, microbreweries, microdistilleries or peoducers selling to customers for on-premises consumption if they possess a club or drinking establishment license) must also:- have a liquor license issued by the Division of Alcoholic Beverage Control, 785-296-7015;

-• have a Kansas retailers’ sales tax number; and
+- have a Kansas retailers’ sales tax number; and

-• post a bond of $1,000 or three months average liquor drinktax liability, whichever is greater.
+- post a bond of $1,000 or three months average liquor drinktax liability, whichever is greater.

-• Cigarette Vending Machine License and Permit.
+- Cigarette Vending Machine License and Permit.
 Operators’ master license and permit for owners of cigarettevending machine(s).

 Each cigarette vending machine in Kansas must have apermit.
 Permits are $25 per machine and must be renewed every two years.
 With form CR-16 you must enclose form CG-83, Cigarette Vending Machine Listing and list the serial number, machine manufacturer’s name, and physical location for each machine.
-Cigarette vending machine owners must also have a cigarette vending machine operator’s master license (no fee required), and a Kansas Retailers’ Sales Tax Registration.
+Cigarette vending machine owners must also have a cigarette vending machine operator’s master license (no fee required), and a Kansas Retailers’ Sales Tax Registration. - Retail Cigarette/Electronic Cigarette License.
+Engaged in the retail sale of cigarettes and/or electroniccigarettes (In-state and out-of-state retailers).

 All retail cigarette and electronic cigarette dealers, whetherlocated inside or outside Kansas, are required to have a retail cigarette/electronic cigarette license.
 The license fee is $25 for each location and must be renewed every two years.
 All Kansas cigarette/electronic cigarette retailers must also have a Kansas Retailers’ Sales Tax Registration; out-of-state retailers must have a Kansas Retailers’ Compensating Use Tax Registration.
 Special rules apply to cigarette sales to Kansas residents over the internet, by telephone or mail order; see our Notice 04-04.

 If you are a distributor or manufacturer of consumable material, or if you are a retailer who sells consumable material on which the consumable material tax has not been paid, you must complete and submit form EC-1, Application for Consumable Material Tax Registration , to the Department of Revenue.
-This form is available on our website.
+This form is available on our website. - Corporate Income Tax.
+Corporation engaged in business in Kansas or receiving income from Kansas sources.

 Corporate income tax is assessed against every corporation doing business in Kansas or deriving income from sources within Kansas.
-The corporate income tax consists of two rates: the normal tax is 4% of taxable income, and a surtax of 3% on taxable income over $50,000.
+The corporate income tax consists of two rates: the normal tax is 4% of taxable income, and a surtax of 3% on taxable income over $50,000. - Privilege Tax.
+Income tax paid on the net earnings of every bank, trust company, national banking association, federally chartered savings bank, and savings and loan association.

-The privilege tax consists of two rates: the normal tax is 2.25% of net income; the surtax is 2.125% for banks and 2.25% for savings and loans, trust companies, and federally chartered savings banks on taxable income over $25,000.
+The privilege tax consists of two rates: the normal tax is 2.25% of net income; the surtax is 2.125% for banks and 2.25% for savings and loans, trust companies, and federally chartered savings banks on taxable income over $25,000. - Nonresident Contractor.
+A nonresident businessengaged in constructing, altering, repairing, or dismantlingreal or personal property in Kansas.

 Contractors and subcontractors who are not residents of Kansas must register and be bonded for each contract performed in Kansas when the total contract price or compensation received is more than $10,000.
 This registration (PART 11) is in addition to a Kansas sales and withholding tax registration.
 However, this requirement is waived if a nonresident contractor is a foreign corporation authorized to do business in Kansas by the Kansas Secretary of State.

 Any nonresident contractor or subcontractor who fails to register or comply is not entitled to recover, by way of Kansas courts, payment for performance of the contract.
-Failure to register and post the required bond is a misdemeanor offense; upon conviction a nonresident contractor or subcontractor may be fined not less than $100 nor more than $5,000.
+Failure to register and post the required bond is a misdemeanor offense; upon conviction a nonresident contractor or subcontractor may be fined not less than $100 nor more than $5,000. - Water Protection and Clean Drinking Water Fee.
+Collected by public water suppliers engaged in the retailsale of water delivered through mains, lines, or pipes.

 The Water Protection Fee is three cents per 1,000 gallonsof water.
 An additional fee for the inspection and regulation of public water supplies of $0.002 per 1,000 gallons of water is remitted with the Water Protection Fee.
 The Clean Drinking Water Fee is three cents per 1,000 gallons sold at retail.
 Public water suppliers also need to register with the Kansas Department of Health and Environment.